msespos/chess/README.md

 ### Description:

 This is a fully functional version of standard chess written in Ruby for the command line.
+Unit and integration tests were performed using RSpec.

 The two player version allows two users to take turns moving.
 The one player version plays against a computer that makes random legal moves.